aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 ### Challenge

-You are tasked with updating the `Value` of the `Name` key for your `EC2Instance` resource tags.
-You describe this information with code in the `Tags` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-tags) for your Amazon EC2 instance.
-In your `update-behaviors-of-stack-resources.yaml` template, choose to specify `cfn-workshop-new-value` for the `Name` tag’s `Value`.
+You are tasked with updating the `Value` of the `Name` tag key for `EC2Instance` in the template you used in this lab.
+Choose to describe this information in the `Tags` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-tags) for your instance.
+In the `update-behaviors-of-stack-resources.yaml` template, choose to specify `cfn-workshop-new-value` for the `Name` tag's `Value`.
 Can you tell which of the three update behaviors will apply when you update the stack?

 {{%expand "Need a hint?" %}}